RiyanshiPal/SQL-data/README.md

 - **Database Technologies:** The demand for skills in traditional and NoSQL databases (Oracle, SQL Server, NoSQL) with average salaries ranging from $97,786 to $104,534, reflects the enduring need for data storage, retrieval, and management expertise.

 # What I Learned
 I completed this project while following along with Luke Barousse's YouTube video on SQL.
-His guidance helped me shape the way I approach problems, understand the significance of query results, and most importantly—what questions to ask.
+His guidance completely reshaped how I approach data problems—helping me understand not just how to write SQL, but why each query matters.
+His content taught me to focus on the significance of query results and, most importantly, to ask the right questions.

-Everything I’ve written in the analysis section reflects his teachings.
-I watched his video, absorbed the concepts, wrote the queries myself, and with his help, truly understood the why behind the results.
-I give full credit for the analytical approach in this project to Luke.
+Everything I’ve written in the analysis section reflects the insights I gained from Luke’s tutorials.
+I watched the entire video from start to finish, absorbing each concept, writing the queries myself, and revisiting key sections whenever I felt stuck.
+His teaching style made learning intuitive and genuinely enjoyable.

-**What I Learned:**
-Throughout this journey, I significantly upgraded my SQL skills, diving into advanced topics and gaining confidence in real-world applications:
+To stay active and engaged while learning, I also took [Rough Handwritten Notes](assests\Notes_sql_data_analysis.pdf) on my Samsung Galaxy Tab S9 FE+.
+These notes helped me revise quickly and revisit concepts whenever I felt lost.
+They stand as proof of my commitment to learning and my effort to follow through the full tutorial attentively.

+### What I Learned
+This journey helped me level up my SQL skills with practical, real-world applications.
+Here's what I gained:

-**Complex Query Crafting:** Mastered the art of writing advanced SQL queries—joining tables seamlessly and using WITH clauses (CTEs) for temporary, modular query structures.
+**Complex Query Crafting:**
+Learned to write advanced SQL queries by seamlessly joining multiple tables and using WITH clauses (CTEs) for modular, reusable queries.

-📊 **Data Aggregation:** Used GROUP BY like a pro and turned aggregate functions like COUNT() and AVG() into powerful data summarization tools.
+**Data Aggregation:**
+Gained proficiency with GROUP BY, turning COUNT(), AVG(), and other aggregate functions into tools for summarizing and analyzing data effectively.

+**Analytical Thinking:**
-**Analytical Thinking:** Sharpened my ability to frame real-world problems as SQL questions and derive meaningful, actionable insights from raw data.
+Developed the ability to break down real-world questions into data problems—and derive insights that are both actionable and meaningful.

 # Conclusions
 ### Insights